ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

     - Place a portable probe at the sample position
     - Set the field to 0
     - Update the offsets so that the portable probe measures 0.
-        - It is OK to auto save these values they are the same for every config
-        - The offset values should be under manager mode
+        - The offsets should be printed to the user so that they can update them in the config
     - This is performed regularly

 ## Zero-Field Controller Feedback Loop ##